stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 # Content Structure

 Every project's documentation contains a single left sidebar called the **Table of Contents** (or TOC).
-A [default structure](#default-structure) matches the same ordering as the filesystem but with a few exceptions.
-If you need to customize the structure without changing the ordering of the filesystem, you can create a [custom structure](#custom-structure).
+The [default structure](#default-structure) loosely follows the filesystem, with a few exceptions for APIs and models.
+If you want to customize how your files are organized, you can create a [custom structure](#custom-structure).

 ![studio demo documentation](../assets/images/studio-demo-docs.png)